 Cyber & Bio: accelerating advances in machine intelligence and biotechnology threaten weaponry /warfare/social control, as well as issues like: accidents, terrorism, mistakes, etc.

-China: a surveillance society that has the potential to be exported.
+China: a surveillance society that is being exported.